hogeol/lidar_localizer/README.md

 > In arguments ndt_max_thread

-more thread is not always good results
+Many thread is not always good results.

-In my case, CPU i7-12700KF have 20-threads
+In my case, CPU i7-12700KF have 20-threads.

-but, Compare between thread 12 and above, it seems it doesn't have any difference in performance
+but, Compare between thread 12 and above, it seems it doesn't have any difference in performance.

-I think it is almost same above 12-thread
+I think it is almost same above 12-thread.

-In my case in ch.64 velodyne with car velocity is about 100km/h, performed well
+In my case in ch.64 velodyne with car velocity is about 100km/h, performed well.

-Please find your best threads through experience
+Please find your best threads through experience. ***Recommend at least 4 thread are left***

 ### Result with Ch.
 32 velodyne LiDAR